-During this reporting period, the NRC issued a final significance determination of a White finding for Clinton Power Station (ADAMS Accession No. ML19092A212), which exceeded 90 days from the date when the issue was first described in official correspondence (ADAMS Accession No. ML18235A170).
-This was the only greater-than-Green finding issued within this period.
+During the April reporting period, the NRC issued a final significance determination of a White finding for Clinton Power Station (ADAMS Accession No. ML19092A212), which exceeded 90 days from the date when the issue was first described in official correspondence (ADAMS Accession No. ML18235A170).
+Additionally, during the April reporting period, the NRC issued a final significance determination of a White finding for Watts Bar Nuclear Plant (ADAMS Accession No. ML19105B198) within 90 days from the date when the issue was first described in official correspondence (ADAMS Accession No. ML19036A682).
+Therefore, the April timeliness metric is reported as 50%.

+No Greater-than-Green findings were issued during the May reporting period.